Trees and hedges

 What we do

 We undertake enhancement schemes to improve existing or create new open spaces, with improved access (eg multi-use paths).
 We seek funding for projects, engage local communities and run consultation events.
-We input into the strategic planning process to ensure GI considerations are taken into account in the planning system and undertake strategic reviews of open spaces and sports facility provision in line with council policy.
+We input into the strategic planning process to ensure GI considerations are taken into account in the planning system and undertake strategic reviews of open spaces and sports facility provision in line with our policy.

 We can provide landscape, design and community consultation support to clients, schools and community groups in considering GI in play area and open space design.
 We work in partnership with all stakeholders and partners in realising their community aspirations.